dainq-dev/dainq-dev/README.md

 <h1> <img width="43px" src="https://i.imgur.com/mQpRWAK.png">  </img> Hi, I'm Eric Nguyen !</h1>

 ## 💫 About Me:
-🔭 I am a software engineer with nearly 3 years of experience, specializing in. <br>🌱 Having also worked in back-end positions, I have a comprehensive understanding of the software development lifecycle. <br>💬I am passionate about exploring and applying new technologies, always aiming to enhance my technical skills.<br>⚡My long-term objective is to advance my career in the field of software development, with a particular aspiration to ascend to the role of a “Senior Software Developer” within the next two years.
+😄 I am a software engineer with nearly 3 years of experience, specializing in. <br>
+🌱 Having also worked in back-end positions, I have a comprehensive understanding of the software development lifecycle. <br>
+💬I am passionate about exploring and applying new technologies, always aiming to enhance my technical skills.<br>
+🔭My long-term objective is to advance my career in the field of software development, with a particular aspiration to ascend to the role of a “Senior Software Developer” within the next two years.

 ## 🌱 Industry experience:<br>
-✨ Health care<br>
+⚡ Health care<br>
-✨ Management Systems<br>
+⚡ Management Systems<br>
-✨ Web company

 ## 💻 Tech Stack:<br>
 ✨ Languages Programming: